-National Disability Institute celebrates 32 years of advocacy and inclusion
+National Disability Institute celebrates 33 years of advocacy and inclusion

-Thirty-two years ago, the Americans with Disabilities Act (ADA) was signed into law by President George H.W.
+Thirty-three years ago, the Americans with Disabilities Act (ADA) was signed into law by President George H.W.
 Bush.
 Passed with bipartisan support, the ADA was the first set of comprehensive civil rights and protections for people with disabilities.

 A note from Thomas Foley, NDI Executive Director

-As we celebrate the 32nd anniversary of the Americans with Disabilities Act, we recognize the people, organizations and allies that labored tirelessly for the passage of this watershed legislation.
+As we celebrate the 33rd anniversary of the Americans with Disabilities Act, we recognize the people, organizations and allies that labored tirelessly for the passage of this watershed legislation.
 And while we can, and should, reflect upon the measurable successes of our past, we must also look to the future and take intentional steps to increase our authentic inclusion efforts, particularly for people with disabilities in Black, Indigenous and People of Color communities.